MaestroError/eloquent-regex/README.md

 - Make options controllable from config or provider (?)
 - Make pattern controllable from config or provider (?)
 - I should be able to make new pattern using BuilderPattern
+- I should be able to make add custom pattern to the existing one using BuilderPattern